Nat Berhe: Professional career

+Pre-draft

 Berhe was projected to be drafted in the fourth or fifth round of the draft.
 Nolan Nawocki of NFL.com said that he was an "instinctive defender" who reacted quickly with great pursuit.
 He also complimented Berhe on playing fast and having great body control, and on being an "aggressive tackler" with a great passion for the game, as well as a "very likable personality".
 Nawocki was less fond of Berhe's size, considering it more appropriate for a cornerback than a safety, stating that he could stand to bulk up physically.
 He also said that Berhe "[p]lays a bit out of control and will miss some tackles in the open field", and that he also lacks special-teams experience.

 Dane Brugler of CBS Sports also complimented Berhe's speed, adding that he has great vision and "active hands to initiate contact and fight through blocks", with a "football character and competitive drive desired by NFL teams".
 He agreed that Berhe didn't have ideal size, and that his speed wasn't impressive.
 He also believed that Berhe would be "out-muscled at times" by larger wide receivers, and "will get flagged for downfield contact and needs to improve his discipline".

 New York Giants

-The New York Giants drafted Berhe in the fifth round with the 152nd overall pick, making him the first Eritrean-American player to be drafted into the NFL.
+The New York Giants selected Berhe in the fifth round with the 152nd overall pick, making him the first Eritrean-American player to be drafted into the NFL.

-After Berhe's first preseason game versus the Buffalo Bills, in which he recorded three tackles and a forced fumble, Giants Safeties Coach David Merritt gave Berhe the nickname "The Missile".
+After Berhe's first preseason game versus the Buffalo Bills, in which he recorded three tackles and a forced fumble, Giants safeties coach David Merritt gave Berhe the nickname "The Missile".
 Berhe stated that he had been learning from the veterans on the roster, mainly Quintin Demps, and stated that Antrel Rolle was the leader of the Giants defense.

 On September 5, 2015, Berhe's 2015 season came to an end when he was officially placed on injured reserve by the Giants.
 He had missed most of training camp due to a calf injury that required surgery to remove a blood clot.